THE DIGITAL ETHNOGRAPHY COLLECTIVE

-In October 2019 I Co-Founded the LSE Digital Ethnography Collective, an interdisciplinary group exploring the intersections of digital culture and ethnographic methods, with Branwen Spector.
+In October 2019 I Co-Founded The Digital Ethnography Collective (formerly the LSE Digital Ethnography Collective), an interdisciplinary group exploring the intersections of digital culture and ethnographic methods, with Branwen Spector.
 We invite scholars at all levels to join us for regular public lectures, events and workshops.
 We welcome those interested in online culture (Internet/platforms/social media), and the ethnographic study of digital technologies.
-The aim of the group to establish a global community of scholars of digital ethnography and to work through challenges in this growing subdiscipline.
+The aim of the group is to establish a global community of scholars of digital ethnography and to work through challenges in this growing subdiscipline.

 - Join our MAILING LIST